2017 Palestinian local elections: Results

 The first phase of elections were held in 326 local bodies with 3,253 seats.
 420,682 of 787,386 eligible voters cast their ballots in the election, with voter turnout being recorded as 53.4%.
 Electoral lists in 181 municipalities won automatically as they were unopposed.
 Polls were held in 145 municipalities with 1,552 council seats.
 1.3% of votes were cast as white ballots while 2.75% were declared as "null".

-Tayseer Abu Sneineh, who had been convicted for the 1980 Hebron terrorist attack in which six Jews were murdered and had been chosen to head Fatah's list in Hebron, obtained a mandate to lead the city's municipal council as mayor.
-Likud minister Ayoub Kara denounced his election tweeting that a terrorist was "elected mayor of Hebron is a clear message from the Palestinians [in favor] of terrorist attacks against Israel."
+Tayseer Abu Sneineh, who had been convicted for the 1980 Hebron attack in which six Jews were killed, had been chosen to head Fatah's list in Hebron and obtained a mandate to lead the city's municipal council as mayor.
+Likud minister Ayoub Kara denounced his election, tweeting "[Sneineh's election as ] mayor of Hebron is a clear message from the Palestinians [in favor] of terrorist attacks against Israel."
 He also called upon Palestinian Authority's President Mahmoud Abbas to annul the elections.

 In the by-elections, the turnout was 63.6%.
 Overall, the elections witnessed a decline in number of victorious women, youth and organisational candidates compared to previous local elections.
 19.8% female candidates won in elections while 22.4% won by acclamation.
 Winning candidates in the age group of 25–35 years old were 19.5%, while those under the age of 45 were 37%.
 65% of the overall winners were independent, while 35% belonged to a political party.